 In one of the most memorable episodes of the popular sketch comedy show “Key & Peele,” Keegan-Michael Key plays Mr. Garvey, a Black substitute teacher who mispronounces every one of the white suburban students’ names.
 As they so often do, Key and Peele manage to make their audience laugh while also considering the broader implications of that humor.

 Dr. Ross Geller

-One of television’s most noteworthy nerds, Dr. Ross Geller (David Schwimmer) is a member of the close-knit New York City clique around which the show “Friends” revolves.
-Ross is the group’s token brainiac and works as a paleontologist and professor.
+One of television’s most noteworthy nerds, Dr. Ross Geller is a member of the close-knit New York City clique around which the show “Friends” revolves.
+Along with hippie Phoebe, type A Monica, trendy Rachel, and jokesters Joey and Chandler, Ross is the group’s token brainiac and works as a paleontologist and professor.
 Some devoted fans even took the time to make him a Rate My Professors page on social media.

 Eilenna Productions Inc.